CaedenHarper/chess_gui/README.md

 ## Requirements
 - C++17 compiled with clang.
 - CMake >= 4.2.1.
-- Written in windows, should also compile with Unix (may have to change some commands below).
+- Written for windows, should also compile with Unix (may have to change some commands below).

 ## Build
 1. Create the build directory: